nsu-ai/kappa/README.md

     host = "https://bigdata.nsu.ru:8460/user-micro-services/v1"
 )

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

-# Configure Bearer authorization: HTTPBearer
-#configuration = kappa_users.Configuration(
-#    access_token = os.environ["BEARER_TOKEN"]
-#)

 # Enter a context with an instance of the API client
 with kf_sdk.ApiClient(configuration_users) as api_client:
     # Create an instance of the API class